Penicillin G Procaine

 Pregnancy Risk Factor

 Adverse events have not been observed in animal reproduction studies.
-Penicillin crosses the placenta and distributes into amniotic fluid.
+Penicillin G crosses the placenta.
 Maternal use of penicillins has generally not resulted in an increased risk of adverse fetal effects.
+Penicillin G procaine may be used in the treatment of syphilis during pregnancy (consult current guidelines) (CDC [Workowski 2015]).
+Penicillin G procaine is also approved for the management of Bacillus anthracis, however other agents are preferred for use in pregnant women (Meaney-Delman 2014).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)